HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 All terms check.
 ```

-That means problems like stack overflows when checking large type-level
+Thanks to GHC, Formality's type checker won't stack overflow when checking large
-computations won't happen.
-Plus, you get to use native Haskell HOAS on type
+type-level computations anymor.
+Moreover, native Haskell HOAS is much faster
-checking, which is considerably faster than JavaScript lambdas.
-Even better, you
+than JavaScript lambdas, making the type-checker even faster than before.
+Even
-can also use Formality as a lightweight library inside Haskell, allowing you to
+better, you can now import Formality from Haskell, if you ever want to check
-type-check and run Formality programs inside your Haskell applications, if you
+proofs inside your Haskell applications, for whatever reason.
-ever find a reason to do that.

 Compiling Formality to Haskell
 ------------------------------